 While you might pour fresh red fluid into the car when you replace it, the fluid will eventually build up with debris and dirt.
-As this happens, the fluid turns brown or black colored.
+As this happens, the fluid turns brown or black.

-Most likely, the coolant got mixed in with the power steering fluid somehow.
-It doesn’t matter how it happened or what went wrong, all you need to know is that it should be flushed and replaced to ensure the safety of the system.
+Most likely, coolant got mixed in with the power steering fluid somehow.
+It doesn’t matter how it happened or what went wrong – all you need to know is that it should be flushed and replaced to ensure the safety of the system.

-Be aware that some power steering fluid manufacturer makes yellow power steering fluid, so it may not be anything wrong with the fluid, and it needs to be inspected further.
+Be aware that some power steering fluid manufacturers make yellow power steering fluid, so there may not be anything wrong with the fluid, but it does need to be inspected further, just to be sure.

-Of all the colors that your power steering fluid can be, you don’t want to see anything milky or foamy about it.
+Of all the colors that your power steering fluid can be, this one definitely means trouble.
+You don’t want to see anything milky or foamy when you check your power steering fluid.
 This condition shows that air or moisture has gotten trapped in the liquid.
 Instead of it having its natural slippery feel, it’s going to be slimy.

 Types of Power Steering Fluid